What Nmap is used for?

-To learn which ports are open and what those rules are, a program called Nmap can be used.
-This program scans the network that a computer is connected to and outputs a list of ports, device names, operating systems, and several other identifiers that help the user understand the details behind their connection status.
+If you want to know which ports are open and the corresponding rules, you can use Nmap.
+This program scans the network your computer is connected to and provides a list of ports, device names, operating systems, and other identifiers to help you understand your connection status.

 Nmap works by checking a network for hosts and services.
 Once found, the software platform sends information to those hosts and services which then respond.
 Nmap reads and interprets the response that comes back and uses the information to create a map of the network.
 The map that is created includes detailed information on what each port is doing and who (or what) is using it, how the hosts are connecting, what is and is not making it through the firewall, and listing any security issues that come up.

 How is all of that accomplished?
 Nmap utilizes a complex system of scripts that communicate with every part of the network.
 The scripts act as communication tools between the network components and their human users.
 The scripts that Nmap uses are capable of vulnerability detection, backdoor detection, vulnerability exploitation, and network discovery.
 Nmap is an extremely powerful piece of software, but there does tend to be a good deal of background knowledge required to use it correctly.